mgifford/gifsack-or-wolford/_pages/faq.md

 Kids yes, pets no. We love pets, but Wabano doesn't.

 If your kids know us and they want to celebrate with us, then we want to celebrate with them!
 Also of course if you are traveling from out of town and have your kids with you, feel free to bring them too.
 Keep in mind this is an after-dinner evening affair...
-Please get i n touch with us about child care.
-We will have a kid-friendly space, some child care volunteers and some fun activities.
-We just need to be more sure of the numbers.
+Please get in touch with us about child care.
+We will have a kid-friendly space, some childcare volunteers and some fun activities.
+We just need to be sure of the numbers.

 ## Do we bring gifts?